Get a Print Quote in Seconds - Not Weeks

 Share:

-How do you approach creating a system that finds the right supplier and provides a price in less than 3 seconds using hundreds of data points?
-By approaching this system as an ERP system in the cloud, we were able to keep the system fast at a low cost.
+How do you approach creating a system that finds the right supplier and provides a price in less than three seconds using hundreds of data points?
+By approaching this system as an ERP system in the cloud, we were able to make the process fast and low cost.
 Here we share how we did it.

 • Yanqi LiuYanqi Liu / Back-End Engineer